3rinmae/fs-journal/journal/05/questions.md

 03. What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB

   > | ORM stands for Object Relationship Mapper.
-We use Mongoose translates and interracts with MongoDB for us. |
+We use Mongoose translates and interacts with MongoDB for us. |

 04. Which two `HTTP` request types include a body?